-You can count on this: If it’s a bitter cold day, the library will fill up.
-With the homeless.
-Those who have nowhere warm to go.
+You can count on this: If it’s a horribly hot day—or a bitter cold day—our public library will fill up.
+With people who are unhoused.
+With those who have nowhere cool (or warm) to escape to.

-That Wednesday was our coldest day yet.
+That Wednesday was our most extreme weather day yet.
 I stopped by the library to grab a book, eat some chocolate, and drink a Diet Coke in between errands in town.
 You have to go to the lounge on the 2nd floor for that.

-God went in first.
+God was already up there.
 I knew that.
-People were already gathered around the wooden tables sitting in the plastic chairs.
+(Where people are, God is.)
+All manner of people were gathered around the wooden tables sitting in the plastic chairs.

-And the only person in the room that you’d label “normal” was the Coke machine guy doing his restocking.
+The only person in the room that you’d label conventional was the Coke machine guy doing his restocking.

-- Another table held a tiny black woman, maybe 19 now?, with a disheveled white guy.
+- Another table held a disheveled white guy with a tiny Black woman, maybe 19.
 I’ve seen her around, usually with a different guy each time.
-As hard as it is be a homeless man on the streets, it’s even harder to be a woman.
-They usually find a guy to be their covering, but I’d seen and heard stories of how “helpful” that could be.
+As hard as it is be an unhoused man on the streets, it’s even harder to be a woman.
+Women sometimes find a guy to be their covering, but I’d seen and heard stories of how “helpful” that could be.
 My heart went out to this girl.
-(But that’s another story.)

 I looked up.
 What would the Coke guy do?
 The two men by the door just laughed.
-I assumed they were the ones referred to.
+I assumed they were the ones being accused of the language.